charalambos/P2C-Clustering/README.md

 - The project file is provided for Code::Blocks IDE.
 - It requires the libraries Image Magick, fftw3, and opencv2.
-- A small sample file is provided in the bin folders [structured_pointcloud.pfm]
+- A small sample file is provided in the data folder [input_structured_pointcloud.pfm].
+If you want to generate your own input files you have to user StructurePointcloud.
+The generated file [geo_bbox_*.xyz_D.pfm"] is the input to this software.
-- Usage: P2C-Clustering structured_pointcloud.pfm
+- Usage: P2C-Clustering input_structured_pointcloud.pfm
 - Input files can be generated from LiDAR data using the StructurePointcloud code also provide in a separate repository.

-A sample input file can be found in the data folder.

 *IMPORTANT: To use this software, YOU MUST CITE the following in any resulting publication:*